Leiden Manifesto for Research Metrics: Journal impact factor

-The background for the LM describes why misusing metrics is becoming a larger problem in the scientific community.
+The background of the Leiden Manifesto describes why misusing metrics is becoming a larger problem in the scientific community.
 The journal impact factor, originally created by Eugene Garfield as a method for librarians to collect data to facilitate selecting journals to purchase, is now mainly used as a method of judging journal quality.
-This is seen by Hicks et al. as an abuse of data in order to examine research too hastily.
+This is seen by the authors as an abuse of data in order to examine research too hastily.
 For example, an impact factor, while a good metric to measure the size and experience of a journal, may or may not be sufficient to accurately describe the quality of its papers, and even less so for a single paper.

 Content

-Consisting of ten concise principles, along with a description for each, the Leiden Manifesto aims to reconstruct the way that research evaluations by academic publishers and scientific institutions are done.
-Its emphasis lies in detailed and close evaluation of research, rather than the excessive use of quantitative data in evaluations.
-It aims to promote academic excellence and fairness with thorough scrutiny, as well as remove possible perverse incentives of using scientometrics, such as judgement of academic capability and university quality.
+The Leiden Manifesto consists of ten principles which aim to reform how research quality is assessed by academic publishers and institutions.
+It emphasizes detailed and close evaluation of research, rather than relying exclusively on quantitative data.
+It also aims to remove possible perverse incentives for using scientometrics, such as judgement of academic capability and university quality.